 Search engines look at the number of links to and from your site as an indication of quality.
 Quality will always influence rankings because the search engines are trying to make sure they provide a good experience for their customers (users) just like you are.

 Whenever you talk about a subject that overlaps, link to the content that you’ve already written.
-When you mention cases or certain resources, link to credible sources on them where your readers can find more information if they want.
+When you mention cases or specific resources, link to credible sources on them where your readers can find more information if they want.

 Use Local SEO Tactics